 12.1 The inspector shall: A. inspect: 1. fuel-burning replaces, stoves, and replace inserts.
 2. fuel-burning accessories installed in replaces.
 3. chimneys and vent systems.
 B. describe systems and components listed in 12.1.A.1 and .2.
 12.2 The inspector is NOT required to: A. inspect: 1. interiors of vent systems, uses, and chimneys that are not readily accessible.
 2. fire screens and doors.
 3. seals and gaskets.
 4. automatic fuel feed devices.
 5. mantles and replace surrounds.
 6. combustion air components and to determine their adequacy.
 7. heat distribution assists (gravity fed and fan assisted).
 8. fuel-burning replaces and appliances located outside the inspected structures.
 B. determine draft characteristics.
 C. move fireplace inserts and stoves or firebox contents.

-Recommend cleaning prior to using fireplace.
+Recommend cleaning and complete inspection of liner prior to using fireplace.

 The fire brick was damaged in places.
 Recommend qualified fire place professional for repair.

 The hearth has settled which has caused a gap to form.
 This could indicate an underlying problem.
 Recommend qualified professional for evaluation and possible repair.

 Bees were swarming at the time of inspection.
 Recommend qualified professional for treatment.